tyoeer/Chaoshead/docs/path.md

 ```
 - node: the __PathNode__ to remove

+### Chaining

-to make node editing easier and cleaner, all methods return __this__, usage looks like
+To make node editing easier and cleaner, all methods return the path, usage looks like:

 ```Lua
 path:append(x,y)
     :addNodeAfter(new, anchor)